God Himself, the Unique II

 Sodom’s Corruption: Infuriating to Man, Enraging to God

 On that night, Lot received two messengers from God and prepared a feast for them.
 After dining, before they had lain down, people from all over the city surrounded Lot’s residence and called out to him.
 The Scripture records them as saying, “Where are the men which came in to you this night? bring them out to us, that we may know them.”
 Who said these words?
 To whom were they spoken?
 These were the words of the people of Sodom, yelled outside Lot’s residence and meant for Lot to hear.
 How does it feel to hear these words?
 Are you furious?
 Do these words sicken you?
 Are you simmering with rage?
 Do these words not reek of Satan?
-Through them, can you sense the evil and darkness in this city?
+Through them, can you sense the wickedness and darkness in this city?
 Can you sense the brutality and barbarity of these people’s behavior through their words?
 Can you sense the depth of their corruption through their behavior?
 Through the content of their speech, it is not difficult to see that their wicked nature and savage disposition had reached a level beyond their own control.
 Save for Lot, every last person in this city was no different from Satan; the mere sight of another person made these people want to harm and devour them….
 These things not only give one a sense of the city’s ghastly and terrifying nature, as well as the aura of death around it, but they also give one a sense of its wickedness and bloodiness.

 As he found himself face-to-face with a gang of inhuman thugs, people who were filled with the wild desire to devour human souls, how did Lot respond?
 According to the Scripture: “I pray you, do not so wickedly.
 Behold now, I have two daughters which have not known man; let me, I pray you, bring them out to you, and do you to them as is good in your eyes: only to these men do nothing; for therefore came they under the shadow of my roof.”
 What Lot meant by these words was this: He was willing to give up his two daughters in order to protect the messengers.
 By any reasonable calculation, these people should have agreed to Lot’s conditions and left the two messengers alone; after all, the messengers were perfect strangers to them, people who had absolutely nothing to do with them and had never harmed their interests.
 However, motivated by their wicked nature, they did not let the matter rest, but rather intensified their efforts.
 Here, another one of their exchanges can undoubtedly give people further insight into these people’s true, vicious nature, while at the same time it also enables people to comprehend and understand the reason why God wished to destroy this city.